Kathryn Cornelia Kell

 F, #15092, b.
 21 March 1857, d.
 9 May 1894

-Consanguinity Index=0.0%
+Consanguinity Index=0.01%

 Lady Caroline Elizabeth Agar was born on 21 March 1857.2 She was the daughter of James Charles Herbert Welbore Ellis Agar, 3rd Earl of Normanton and Hon.
-Caroline Susan Augusta Barrington.2,3 She married Sir Edward Hyde Villiers, 5th Earl of Clarendon, son of George William Villiers, 4th Earl of Clarendon and Lady Katherine Grimston, on 6 September 1876 at Harbridge, Somerey, Hampshire, England.2 She died on 9 May 1894 at age 37.1
+Caroline Susan Augusta Barrington.2,3 She married Edward Hyde Villiers, 5th Earl of Clarendon, son of George William Villiers, 4th Earl of Clarendon and Lady Katherine Grimston, on 6 September 1876 at Harbridge, Somerey, Hampshire, EnglandG.2 She died on 9 May 1894 at age 37.1

-As a result of her marriage, Lady Caroline Elizabeth Agar was styled as Countess of Clarendon on 6 September 1876.
 From 6 September 1876, her married name became Villiers.
+After her marriage, Lady Caroline Elizabeth Agar was styled as Countess of Clarendon on 6 September 1876.

 Citations

-- [S6] G.E.
+2. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume III, page 272.
 Hereinafter cited as The Complete Peerage.

 Helena Burke1